victor-lava/laravel-localization/README.md

 If you want to hide the default locale but always show other locales in the url, switch the `hideDefaultLocaleInURL` config value to true.
 Once it's true, if the default locale is en (english) all URLs containing /en/ would be redirected to the same url without this fragment '/' but maintaining the locale as en (English).

-When `hideDefaultLocaleInURL` and `useAcceptLanguageHeader` are both set to true,then the language negotiation using the Accept-Language header will only occur while the session('locale') is empty.
-After negotiation, the session('locale') will be set accordingly and will not be called again.
+**IMPORTANT** - When `hideDefaultLocaleInURL` is set to true, the unlocalized root is treated as the applications default locale `app.locale`.
+Because of this language negotiation using the Accept-Language header will **NEVER** occur when `hideDefaultLocaleInURL` is true.

 ### Set current locale as view-base-path